COS301-SE-2025/Portfolio-Portal/README.md

 Issues are created and assigned to team members who have to implement or fix certain areas of code.
 These issues are linked to tasks in the projects.

 ### Branching Strategy
 We use the git flow branching strategy.
 The main branch is used for production-ready versions.
-The dev branch is where the continuous development occurs, and any other feature is branched off of dev and remerged once the feature is complete.
+The dev branch is where the continuous development occurs, and any other feature is branched off of dev and merged once the feature is complete.

 ### Issue Tracking
-The issues that are created are assigned to team mebers to complete certain tasks in the project.
+The issues that are created are assigned to team meMbers to complete certain tasks in the project.